 White Paper Notes:

 This paper does not address undergraduate

 management education, although several of its recommendations

 About the Author

-What are IIM White Papers?
+What are Executive White Papers?

 terminology and discussion points that can be used to address

 emerging challenges and opportunities.
-IIM white papers are succinct
+Unlike academic papers, white papers are succinct

 leadership team.
 Depending on the scope of the paper, the document